Blog Listen About Listen Free →

 When Keeping the House DOES Make Sense

 I’m not here to tell you the house is always the wrong choice.
+That would be dishonest.
 Sometimes keeping the house is the right move.
-But it should be for specific, concrete reasons — not because “I just want to stay.”
+But it’s the right move for specific, concrete reasons — not because “I just want to stay.”

 You should seriously consider keeping the house if: